isomiki/website/app/posts/004-how-to-create-rails-hotwire-app.md

 export default class extends Controller {
   connect() {
-    // Code inside connect() runs when the attached HTML element first loads. example();
+    // Code inside connect() runs when the attached HTML element first loads example();
   }

   disconnect() {
-    // Code inside disconnect() runs when the element unloads.
+    // Code inside disconnect() runs when the element unloads }
-  }

   // You can write your functions here and call them in connect() or disconnect()